Sony Xperia TX

-Sony Xperia TX (also known as Sony LT29i) is an Android high-end smartphone from Sony Mobile Communications introduced on 29 August 2012, the Xperia TX is a version of the Sony Xperia GX SO-04D which was launched in May 2012 in Japan.
+Sony Xperia TX (also known as Sony LT29i) is an Android high-end smartphone from Sony Mobile Communications introduced on 29 August 2012, the Xperia TX is a version of the Sony Xperia GX SO-04D which was launched in May 2012, in Japan.
 It is Sony's first smartphone built on Qualcomm's Snapdragon S4 (MSM8260A) platform.
 The Xperia TX was officially released in October 2012 in three colors: Black, White and Pink.

 Design

 Similar to the previous smartphones that Sony has released, the Sony Xperia TX has a curvy and inwards arching design with a plastic finish.
 On the back of the device, Sony Ericsson's liquid energy logo still can be seen with the Xperia branding.
 The device does not feature any physical navigation buttons as the buttons are integrated into the software.

 Specifications

 Hardware

-The Sony Xperia TX is very similar to the Xperia T except for having a slightly older processor and GPU.
-It shares a 4.55-inch high-definition display with 1280 by 720 pixels and a pixel density of 323 ppi with Sony's Mobile BRAVIA Engine.
+The Sony Xperia TX is very similar to the Xperia T. It shares a 4.55-inch high-definition display with 1280 by 720 pixels and a pixel density of 323 ppi with Sony's Mobile BRAVIA Engine.
 There is also a shatterproof sheet on the scratch-resistant glass which prevents the glass pieces of the display from falling out if it breaks.
 The camera has 13 megapixels with LED flash, Exmor R, 16 times digital zoom and HD (1080p) video recording, it also features a 1.3-megapixel front-facing camera capable of 720p for video recording.
 The device features Snapdragon S4 MSM8260A SoC with 1.5 GHz dual-core CPU, 1 GB of RAM, 16 GB of built in storage, a microSD expansion slot of up to 32 GB, HDMI via MHL support to connect to TVs.
 It is also equipped with NFC (near field communication) enabled which can be used with Xperia SmartTags, or for low value financial transactions, as NFC becomes more widespread in use, with the appropriate applications from Google Play.

 The Xperia TX has HSPA+, while the LT30a adds in full LTE capabilities.
 The LT30at (sold as the Xperia TL) has a subset of LTE specifically for AT&T's network.